masurp/VU_CADC/tutorials/R_text_basics-of-text-analysis.md

 dtm
 ```

-This dtm has 23,469 documents and 20,429 features (i.e. terms), and no
+This dtm has 23,469 documents and 16,032 features (i.e. terms), and no
 longer shows the actual matrix because it simply wouldn’t fit.
 Depending
 on the type of analysis that you want to conduct, we might not need this
 many words, or might actually run into computational limitations.

-Luckily, many of these 20K features are not that informative.
+Luckily, many of these 16K features are not that informative.
 The
 distribution of term frequencies tends to have a very long tail, with
-many words occuring only once or a few times in our corpus.
+many words occurring only once or a few times in our corpus.
 For many
 types of bag-of-words analysis it would not harm to remove these words,
 and it might actually improve results.